VioletaBreezing/smart-greenhouse/README.md

 # smart-greenhouse
-An automated and intellectualized implement of an agriculture greenhouse in Shanxi, China.
+An IoT implement, which makes an agriculture greenhouse more automatical and smater, in Shanxi, China.